 Shortly after my arrival I enrolled in San Francisco State University's graduate program in English.
 Before earning a degree, though, I quit to become a doll maker and to teach classes in making folk dolls.
-That career ended when my husband and I produced our own little doll, Beni, who is now in his twenties.
+That career ended when my husband and I produced our own little doll, Beni, who is now in his thirties.
 His birth was my inspiration for learning to write for children.
 I've been writing on science topics for children's magazines since the mid-1990's and am now working on book-length projects.

 In November 2011 one of my articles, "Skywalking for Science: Aloft in Redwood Space" (ODYSSEY, April 2011), was chosen for an AAAS Kavli Science Journalism Award in the children's science news category (see the announcement under Quick Links).
 The awards were granted at a ceremony at the meeting of the American Association for the Advancement of Science in Vancouver, B.C., in February, 2012.

 I live with my husband, Charles Siegel, who is also a writer, in a century-old house near the University of California.